-Note: the number listed as 'Current Stock' means the maximum number I can build at one time.
-It may mean that I can send one out immediately, but more often means that I'll need anywhere from three to five days to assemble and test one.
+Note: I may be able to send out one of these immediately, but usually I'll need anywhere from three to five days to assemble and test one.
 See the 'Ordering' page on the thaudio.com website for details.

-Another note: The Grump does come with an external power jack, even though the unit in the photos doesn't have one.
+Another note: The Grump does come with an external power jack, even though the unit in one of the photos above doesn't have one.

 Yet another nother note: The Grump comes with one red knob and four black ones, not all black knobs like in the videos.
 The red knob makes it sound much better.
 Heh heh.

 The Grump has five, count 'em, five knobs:

 Input Turning this knob clockwise will attenuate the input signal, which can be useful for basses with active pickups or if the signal strength has already been bumped up by, say, a boost or a compressor or something.

 Gain Sets the amount of gain, which in turn sets the amount of fuzziness, somewhere between "old combo amp that's been sitting in the garage for fifteen years " and "grotesque."

 Bright Sets the high-frequency response, independently from Tone.
 With the Gain knob turned down, the effect of this knob will be less noticeable.

 Tone Clockwise: more highs, less lows.
 Counterclockwise: more lows, less highs.